elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`

-`If the rider's token is not any hex literal, abort with "_I need some machine code here, I found '_" then the rider's token then "_'._" and the rider; exit.`
+`If the rider's token is not any hex literal, abort with "I need some machine code here, I found '_" then the rider's token then "_'._" and the rider; exit.`

 `Add a fragment given the intel tag.`